Database Integration📜

 Integration📜

-2. Package chart accepts a secret name where all the DB connection info is defined.
-In these cases we make the secret in the BB chart.
+Package chart accepts a secret name where all the DB connection info is defined.
+In these cases, we generate the secret in the Big Bang umbrella chart.

-Note: Names of key/values may differ based on the application being integrated.
-Please refer to package chart values to ensure key/values coincide and application documentation for additional information on connecting to a database.
+NOTE: Names of key/values may differ based on the specific package application.
+Please refer to package chart values to validate key/value pairs are valid.
+Refer to specific application documentation for additional information on connecting to a database.

 <package>